 UI Components and libraries

 The Proto.io UI components are graphical elements designed to simulate the basic mobile OS UI elements.
 There are three collections of components: Basic, Device libraries and Icons.
 You can switch between collections by clicking on the relevant tab.

-Components can be added to the canvas either by dragging and dropping them on the canvas, or by double-clicking on the component icon.
-When a component item is added on the canvas, then a relevant layer appears in the Layers list and the Properties pane appears for you to edit size, position, properties and interactions.
+Components can be added to the canvas either by dragging and dropping them on the canvas or by double-clicking on the component icon.
+When a component item is added to the canvas, then a relevant layer appears in the Layers list and the Properties and Interactions Inspector appears for you to edit size, position, properties, and interactions (see Inspector).

 Searching for things (CMD/CTRL+f)